 Where the real difference shows up — not on the price tag

-Here's the part nobody tells you on the forums.
-Two liraglutide pens with the same molecule can still deliver distinctly different first months.
+Here's the part the forums skip.
+Two liraglutide pens carrying the exact same molecule can still hand you two distinctly different first months.

-Saxenda's patient-facing material is unusually detailed.
-It walks through the first-use flow-check before any new pen touches skin, says to count slowly to 6 after the needle is under the skin, explains in-use storage, covers carry-on travel handling, and allows up to 6 flow-check attempts before a pen gets declared unusable.
-None of that transfers automatically when a new label ships on day one.
+Saxenda's patient-facing material is unusually thorough.
+It walks through the first-use flow-check before a new pen ever touches skin, tells you to count slowly to 6 after the needle goes in, explains in-use storage, covers carry-on travel handling, and allows up to 6 flow-check attempts before a pen gets declared unusable.
+None of that transfers on its own when a new label ships on day one.

 In Korean clinics, the parts that tend to diverge between brand and generic are: